A close encounter with Big Ben

 View of a t-shirts souvenir stall in the evening

-On the day, visitors (carrying a photo ID and proof of address) gather at Porticullis House, a Government building opposite the clock tower where, after going through airport-style security checks and issued with a Temporary Visitor Pass, they are met by their tour guide.
+On the day of the visit, after going through airport-style security checks and issued with a Temporary Visitor Pass will you be met by a tour guide.
 Unfortunately, no cameras or phones are allowed on the tour so, lockers are provided for visitors to leave their personal belongings to be collected at the end of the tour.
 After a short briefing on Health and Safety the tour starts: there are a number of stops on different levels of the tower to give visitors time to rest and learn facts about the history of the tower, its construction and how the famous bell known as Big Ben was put in place.
 Walking behind the huge clock faces to learn how the precision of the clock timekeeping is maintained, visitors reach the top level.
 After looking out to a unique view of London from 62 meters up, they stand in front of Big Ben.
 Tours are timed to arrive there a few minutes before the clock strikes the hour and, after earplugs have been distributed and put in place, it is only a few more seconds before the hammer strikes one of the four small bells around Big Ben to produce the familiar chimes known the world over.
 When the hammer strikes Big Ben you realize why the earplugs were handed out: the whole room shakes and it is like watching a musical icon performing on stage.
 Visitors are then given a few more minutes to admire the view before starting the descent.

 View of the certificate awarded for the Elizabeth Tower climb